-Succulents are one of the most popular types of plants and for good reason.
-They’re easy to care for, they come in a wide variety of shapes and sizes, and they can brighten up any space.
+Succulents are one of the most popular types of plants, and for good reason.
+They’re easy to care for, they come in a wide variety of shapes and sizes, and can brighten up any space.

 Reasons Why Some Succulents Like Acidic Soil